oracle/learning-library/analytics-library/leverage-adw-oac/gain-insights/gain-insights.md

     In order to **enable searching** and ask questions, you already have **indexed** the Data Set as part of the previous chapter.

-3. Hover over the mouse on the first visualization and Click **Explore as Project**
+3. Mouse Hover on the first visualization and Click **Explore as Project**

     ![Explore Data](../gain-insights/images/biask8.png)

 4.  **Explore** your Visualization.
-A new Canvas Page is opening
+A new Canvas Page will be opened

     ![Explore Data](../gain-insights/images/valuebysalesweekforcustomersbychannel.png)

-5. You notice that there are 2 measures, with 2 different units, on the same Y axis.
-That's difficult to interpret.
+5. You would notice that there are 2 measures, with 2 different units, on the same Y axis, which is difficult to interpret.
 We have to move one of the measure to the second Y axis and get a proper visualization.
 Change **"# Customers"** to the second Y Axis > Go to the **Grammar Panel**, under the **Values** Section, hover over "**# Customers**", right-click and select **Y2 axis**